Adaptive deep learning framework for robust unsupervised underwater image enhancement

+The next abstract building block of UDNet, as shown in \cref{fig:8}, is its feature extractor block.
+UDnet uses a two-branch U-Net-based feature extractor to map the input images to representations.
+These representations are then fed into the PAdaIN module, which transforms the enhancement statistics of the input to create the enhanced image as explained in \ref{padin}.

-The feature extractor module has two branches, which both include a feature extractor based on U-Net.
-The training branch is used to construct posterior distributions of UIE using the raw underwater image and a corresponding reference image as input, while The test branch is used to estimate the prior distribution of a single raw underwater image.
+The training branch of the feature extractor is used to construct posterior distributions using the raw original underwater image and its corresponding reference map image as inputs.
+The test branch, on the other hand, is used to estimate the prior distribution of a single raw underwater image.

-The core component of UDnet is the PAdaIN, which is a modified version of the AdaIN algorithm that is specifically designed for use in UIE, as proposed by Fu et. al. \cite{fu2022uiu}.
-The PAdaIN component is used to encode the uncertainty in the input image, allowing the model to generate multiple enhanced versions of the image that capture the different possible interpretations of the original image.
+The PAdaIN block is used to encode the uncertainty in the input image, allowing UDNet to generate multiple enhanced versions of the image that capture the different possible interpretations of the original image.
 To achieve this, UDnet uses a prior/posterior block to build the distribution of possible enhancements.
 This block is designed to construct both a mean and a standard deviation distribution, using ${1 \times 1}$ convolutions to transform the input data matrix into a series of distributions that capture the uncertainty in the input image.

 In the training stage, the input image and its corresponding reference image are used to learn the \texttt{posterior} distributions of the latent codes as follows: